cwoac/nvvim/docs/about.md

 [xapian]: http://xapian.org

 [^1]: On my test atom netbook, indexing 1.7mb of notes spread across ~300 files takes about 10s.
 Searching is instantaneous.
-[^2]: By default NVim uses '.md' as an extension so your notes will be highlighted as Markdown documents, but you can configure this.
+[^2]: By default NVVim uses '.md' as an extension so your notes will be highlighted as Markdown documents, but you can configure this.
 [^3]: In theory, as long as you leave the search window visible and another window open then nvim should run alongside any other plugins.